Advanced Permaculture Training in

-We will have class most days from 8:30 a.m. through 9 p.m. with good breaks for lunch and dinner and we will schedule an evening off in the middle of the week.
-This is a full training so we ask students to come ready to study, work and learn.
+We will have class most days fr, morning-afternoon-evening, from 8:30 a.m. through 9 p.m. with good breaks for lunch and dinner and we will schedule an evening off in the middle of the week.
+This is a lot of interesting information to cover so we ask students to come ready to study, work and learn.
 There will be plenty of fun too.

 Camping and Accommodations in Stelle

-As part of the price of tuition, free camping space will be made available with toilets and showers not far from the classroom.
+As part of the price of tuition, free camping space will be made available with toilets and showers close by.
 This is light camping as you will likely only be spending time in your tent to sleep.

 There are also indoor lodging options available in Stelle that run $150 for the entire week.
-Some of our residents are delighted to rent out their guest rooms for this modest fee.
+Some of our friends and fellow residents in Stelle are delighted to rent out their guest rooms for this modest fee.
 Please email Becky (or call 815-256-2215, message or text us at 815-782-2216) if you have any questions, otherwise, there is an option to add this lodging when you register.